 Ruth Carol Taylor first worked as a nurse, before turning her attentions to changing the colour barriers that existed in American aviation by becoming a flight attendant.

 Taylor was born in Boston, on December 27th, 1932 to Ruth Irene Powell Taylor also a nurse, and William Edison Taylor, a barber.
 At the time, black civil rights in North America were virtually non-existent.
 This was many years before Martin Luther King would make his famous “I have a dream speech” in 1963, and times were hard for many African-Americans.
 Later, the family moved to upstate New York to set up a farm, before Taylor went on to follow in her mothers footsteps and study nursing at the Bellevue School.

-Racial prejudices were not the only thing hindering many hopefully flight attendants.
-Weight, height, overall appearance, marital status and age all played a part in how long your career would last at an airline, or indeed if you would be hired at all.
+Racial prejudices were not the only thing hindering many hopefully air hostesses.
+Weight, height, overall appearance, marital status and age all played a part in how long your career in aviation would last, or indeed if you would even be hired at all.
 These barriers would exist for many years, until crew such as Taylor and others like Iris Peterson, began to fight for equality in the industry.

 In early 1957, Taylor applied for a job with US major, Trans World Airlines (TWA).
 Her application was immediately rejected, simply because of her skin colour.
 This angered Taylor immensely and she was determined to fight back.
 And fight back she did, filing a complaint against TWA with the New York State Commission of Discrimination.
 No action was brought against the airline, but other companies began to re-think their policies on hiring ‘minority’ crew members.